Managing Anxiety: A Handout for Families of Children with Food Allergies

 Exercise-induced hives.
 These are brought on by physical activity and often affect the neck area.

 Chronic urticaria.
 These are hives that keep coming back, with no known cause.
+This is the most common form of frequent hives.

 What are the symptoms of hives?

 Hives appear on the skin as red, itchy, raised bumps.
 They can vary in size and may come and go.
 They can affect most of the body or just a small area.
+Each hive usually lasts less than 24 hours and then goes away without a trace.
+You can continue to develop new hives as old ones go away.

 How are hives diagnosed?